Mananp96/Curl-like-app/README.md

 - -h key:value Associates headers to HTTP Request with the format 'key:value'.
 - -d string Associates an inline data to the body HTTP POST request.
 - -f file Associates the content of a file to the body HTTP POST request.
+- -o file write the RESPONSE to specified file.

 Either [-d] or [-f] can be used but not both.